huntse/uncarved/content/articles/svn_mail.md

 +++

-Inspired by ['Keeping][5] your life in subversion' For some time now I have been slowly migrating all of my personal home directories into the [subversion][6] version control system and merging back so that I end up with a spartan configuration and everything gets backed up.
+Inspired by ['Keeping your life in subversion'][5] For some time now I have been slowly migrating all of my personal home directories into the [subversion][6] version control system and merging back so that I end up with a spartan configuration and everything gets backed up.
 Fool that I